SEASON COMMENCES 1st OCTOBER

 The Newcastle District Cricket Umpires Association Inc. (NDCUA) umpire in the Newcastle District Cricket Association (NDCA) competition since 13th October 1920.

 Currently this includes 2 Day matches, 1 Day 50 over games and the T20 format.The NDCUA also provides umpires for school matches and Junior Representative fixtures.

 NDCUA umpires have umpired at State and Country NSW Levels and the Association is affiliated with New South Wales Cricket & Umpires Scorers Assoc (NSWCUSA).
 Members have the option of also joining the Sydney Grade Umpires Association.
 Our History

-Meetings are held on the third Wednesday monthly from July to April.
+Meetings are held on the third Wednesday of each month from July to April, starting at 8.00pm.

-These meetings are held at Kotara Recreation Club (Kotara Bowling Club) Cnr Park Ave and Howell St, Kotara.
+These meetings are held at Club Kotara, Cnr Park Ave and Howell St, Kotara.

 New members & registered umpires of other Associations are also always welcome to attend these monthly meetings.